-A strong safety program will prevent employee injuries and illness, keep you in compliance with WorksafeBC, reduce costs associated with workplace injury and illness and ensure the employer's due diligence.
+A strong safety program prevents employee injuries and illness, keeps you in compliance with WorksafeBC, reduces costs associated with workplace injury and illness and ensures the employer's due diligence.

 Contribute to a safe workplace by following safe work procedures.
 Immediately report unsafe conditions or incidents and be prepared to respond appropriately in the event of a workplace injury or emergency.

 Joint Occupational & Safety Committee (JOHSC)